 - Moisturize: The secret to young, supple skin is ultra hydration.
 Other than the topical application of lotions and creams, moisturize from within by drinking plenty of water and loading up on colourful fruits and veggies throughout the day.
 If you haven’t been using an eye cream or eye serum, now is the best time to use one.
 Signs of aging often become visible initially around the eye area.

 - Protect: Never step out into the sun without a broad spectrum sunscreen.
 Choose one that has at least an SPF30.
 At night, protection comes in the form of an anti-aging cream.
 Choose one that is infused with active ingredients like peptides, hyaluronic acid, co-enzyme Q10 combined with Vitamins A, C, E and antioxidants to help protect skin from damage caused by free radicals while aiding the skin repair process at the same time.

-Other Things You Can do to Prevent Signs of Aging in Your 30s
+What are the Other Things You Can do to Prevent Signs of Aging in Your 30s?

 Incorporate colourful fruits and veggies and Omega-3 fatty acid-rich fish to your plate.
 Stay away from red meat, sweets, salty foods, white flour, and processed foods.
 Start caring about how your food was prepared: eat boiled, steamed, and raw foods; and keep to a minimum the consumption of fried foods.
 Drink about two cups of green tea every day.
 Green tea has been shown to protect cells, including skin cells, from damage; is good for the skin; and, reduces* your risk for developing many chronic diseases including breast cancer.